yahoo/validatar/index.md

 * A Functional Testing Framework for Big Data
 * Lets you define how to read your data and what the tests are using a simple YAML file (or folder of files)
-* Talks to various data sources like Hive, Pig, REST based endpoints
+* Talks to various data sources through Hive, Pig, or REST based endpoints
-* Reads and models data from highly variable datasources as a standard columnar or table like format
+* Reads and models data from highly variable datasources as a standard columnar (table) format
 * Lets you write powerful assertions on this data.
-You can join, filter and other compare data
+You can join, filter and run comparisons on your data
-* Is fully typed and preserves the types of your data
+* Is fully typed and preserves the types of your data sources
 * Generates test reports that can be published in CI environments (currently the JUnit format is supported)
 * Is completely modular and pluggable.
 You can easily extend and add new datasources, input sources, output reports etc.